 Which donations are eligible to be matched by NewsMatch?

-NewsMatch will concentrate the distribution of dollar-for-dollar matches from the main seed fund amongst newsrooms that have operating expenses below $1 million in the prior calendar year (January 1 to December 31, 2022).
+Newsrooms that had operating expenses below $1 million in the prior calendar year (January 1 to December 31, 2023) are eligible for dollar-for-dollar matching funds from the NewsMatch main match fund.

 The following donations are eligible to be matched by NewsMatch's national seed funds or partner funds: